Ranking The Best New Shows You Can Watch Right Now

 A note on ranking methodology:

-Streamline recommendations do not include reality shows, game shows, awards shows, news shows and other programs that aren’t streaming online.
+Streamline recommendations do not include reality shows, game shows, award shows, news shows and other programs that aren’t streaming online.

 Along with HuffPost’s own “research” (watching countless hours of TV), Streamline opinions are informed by critical reviews from publications like The New York Times, Vulture, The A.V.
 Club, The Ringer and Collider, and aggregators like Rotten Tomatoes and Metacritic.